tsmaz/AfterTheEnd/README.md

 # After The End
-Repo for our work-in-progress survival game, After the End, being built for CS 4700 - Game Development
+Repo for our work-in-progress survival game prototype, After the End, being built for CS 4700 - Game Development

 #### Overview